 Having previously captained the England U17 team and more recently made history as Dortmund's youngest skipper, he has already played in several positions during his young career.
-But at the heart of the midfield action – where former Liverpool and England captain Steven Gerrard thrived – is surely where Bellingham's future lies.
+But at the heart of the midfield action - where former Liverpool and England captain Steven Gerrard thrived - is where Bellingham's future lies.

 Did you know?

 Bellingham's father Mark was not a bad footballer himself.
 A prolific goalscorer in English non-league football, Bellingham Snr. recorded more than 700 goals during a playing career that spanned over 20 years.
 Jude’s younger brother Jobe, meanwhile, is on the books of Birmingham.